damhau/azdo-pull-request/README.md

 ## Features

 - **List Pull Requests:** View all pull requests across repositories within a specified Azure DevOps project.
+- **View Pull Request Content:** View file that were added, edited, deleted in the Pull request.
 - **Approve Pull Request:** Approve pull requests directly from the VS Code interface.
 - **Reject Pull Request:** Reject pull requests with a single command.
 - **Create New Pull Request:** Create new pull requests by selecting the repository and source branch.